nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ## NuoDB TLS Key Rotation

 To renew the domain key pair certificates and the server keystore, you can either create new keystore files and certificates on your own or create them using NuoDB commands.
-All examples below will be using a helper pod started with NuoDB image and `nuocmd` command line tools.
+All examples below will be using a helper pod started with NuoDB image and `nuocmd` command-line tools.

 ```bash
 PASSWD=changeMe